 - United States Coast Guard Academy

 - United States Military Academy at West Point

 Thank you for your interest in Fairfax County Public Schools (FCPS).
 The work you do is extremely valuable, and we are honored to be a part of your recruitment efforts.
 Below are the guidelines that will provide consistency in our procedures across the county.

 - Each recruiter must sign in at the Main Office upon arrival at an FCPS high school.
-The career center specialist will serve as the point of contact for each of the high schools.
+The college and career specialist will serve as the point of contact for each of the high schools.

 - Each branch of military service may schedule up to one visit per month.
 During the visit, recruiters must remain in their assigned area and should allow students to make the initial contact with the recruiter.
-Appointments for the visits are to be scheduled in August or September with the career center specialist.
-The career center specialist and recruiter will establish appointment dates for the entire school year.
-Any necessary changes during the year should be arranged with the career center specialist.
+Appointments for the visits are to be scheduled in August or September with the college and career specialist.
+The college and career specialist and recruiter will establish appointment dates for the entire school year.
+Any necessary changes during the year should be arranged with the college and career specialist.